RobertTalbert/discretecs/activities/module7/bc-video3-script.md

 Two observations to make at this point.

 First, the computation on the previous slide works, but it seems inefficient still.
-In fact,
+In fact, unless we wrote some code to do this for us, it seems like recursion is not a great way to actually count things.
+Instead it's a really great way to identify deep relationships between the objec

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTk1MDM3MTUxLC01NTQ4NDQ2NDgsMTE4OT
+eyJoaXN0b3J5IjpbLTI4Mjk1MTc0NiwtNTU0ODQ0NjQ4LDExOD
-YxNDg0NywzMzcxNDMzMDIsLTgxNDQ1MTU3OF19
+k2MTQ4NDcsMzM3MTQzMzAyLC04MTQ0NTE1NzhdfQ==
 -->